FULLER BRUSH HISTORY

-In Summer 2013 Fuller Brush, after having the previous backorder problems resolved, began the expansion of a new division of Fuller Brush - Fuller Home Products - that includes hardgoods to complement our traditional product lines, like the Spin Mop, kitchen utensils like cookware and ceramic knives, and much more.
+In Summer 2013 Fuller Brush, after having the previous backorder problems resolved, began the expansion of a new division of Fuller Brush - Fuller Home Products - that included hardgoods to complement our traditional product lines, like the Spin Mop, kitchen utensils like cookware and ceramic knives, and much more.
 And unlike some similar products in the past that had somebody else's brand name, they have the Fuller logo on not only the packaging, but on most of the products itself.
-For the most part, these products are imports, but it is not like Fuller would be able to manufacture these products themselves.
+These products are imports, but it is not like Fuller would be able to manufacture these products themselves.
 Fuller DOES continue to manufacture their own traditional products, in Kansas.